 running The state of a rate monotonic timer while it is being used to delin- eate a period.
 The timer exits this state by either expiring or being canceled. schedule The process of choosing which task should next enter the executing state. schedulable A set of tasks which can be guaranteed to meet their deadlines based upon a specific scheduling algorithm. segments Variable sized memory blocks allocated from a region. semaphore An RTEMS object which is used to synchronize tasks and provide mutually exclusive access to resources.
-Semaphore Control B Block A data structure associated with each semaphore used by RTEMS to manage that semaphore. shared memory Memory which is accessible by multiple nodes in a multiprocessor system. signal An RTEMS provided mechanism to communicate asynchronously with a task.
+Semaphore Control B Block - A data structure associated with each semaphore used by RTEMS to manage that semaphore. shared memory Memory which is accessible by multiple nodes in a multiprocessor system. signal An RTEMS provided mechanism to communicate asynchronously with a task.
 Upon reception of a signal, the ASR of the receiving task will be invoked. signal set A thirty-two bit entity which is used to represent a task's collection of pending signals and the signals sent to a task.
-SMCB An acronym for Semaphore Control Block. soft real-time system A real-time system in which a missed deadline does not compromise the integrity of the system. the model of the System. sporadic task A task which executes at irregular intervals and must comply with a hard deadline.
-A minimum period of time between successive itera- tions of the task can be guaranteed. sporadic task stack A task which executes at irregular intervals and must comply with a hard deadline.
-A minimum period of time between successive itera- - A task which executes at irregular intervals and must comply with a hard deadline.
-A minimum period of time between successive itera- tions of the task can be guaranteed.
-A data structure that is managed using a Last In First Out (LIFO) discipline.
-Each task has a stack associated with it which is used to stack A task which executes at irregular intervals and must comply with a hard deadline.
-A minimum period of time between successive iterations of the task can be guaranteed.
-A data structure that is managed using a Last In First Out (LIFO) discipline.
-Each task has a stack associated with it which is used to store return information and local variables. stack status code A task which executes at irregular intervals and must comply with a hard deadline.
-A minimum period of time between successive iterations of the task can be guaranteed.A data structure that is managed using a Last In First Out (LIFO) discipline.
-Each task has a stack associated with it which is used to store return information and local variables.Also known as error code or return value.A term used to describe a task that is not competing for the CPU stack status code suspend A task which executes at irregular intervals and must comply with a hard deadline.
-A minimum period of time between successive iterations of the task can be guaranteed.
-A data structure that is managed using a Last In First Out (LIFO) discipline.
-Each task has a stack associated with it which is used to store return information and local variables.
-Also known as error code or return value.
-A term used to describe a task that is not competing for the CPU because it has had a rtems_task_suspend directive. stack status code suspend synchronous A task which executes at irregular intervals and must comply with a hard deadline.
-A minimum period of time between successive iterations of the task can be guaranteed.
-A data structure that is managed using a Last In First Out (LIFO) discipline.
-Each task has a stack associated with it which is used to store return information and local variables.
-Also known as error code or return value.
-A term used to describe a task that is not competing for the CPU because it has had a rtems_task_suspend directive.
-Related in order or timing to other occurrences in the system. stack status code suspend synchronous system call A task which executes at irregular intervals and must comply with a hard deadline.
-A minimum period of time between successive iterations of the task can be guaranteed.
-A data structure that is managed using a Last In First Out (LIFO) discipline.
-Each task has a stack associated with it which is used to store return information and local variables.
-Also known as error code or return value.
-A term used to describe a task that is not competing for the CPU because it has had a rtems_task_suspend directive.
-Related in order or timing to other occurrences in the system.
-In this document, this is used as an alternate term for directive.
+SMCB An acronym for Semaphore Control Block. soft real-time system A real-time system in which a missed deadline does not compromise the integrity of the system. sporadic task A task which executes at irregular intervals and must comply with a hard deadline.
+A minimum period of time between successive itera- tions of the task can be guaranteed. stack A data structure that is managed using a Last In First Out (LIFO) discipline.
+Each task has a stack associated with it which is used to store return information and local variables. status code Also known as error code or return value. suspend A term used to describe a task that is not competing for the CPU because it has had a rtems_task_suspend directive. synchronous Related in order or timing to other occurrences in the system. system call In this document, this is used as an alternate term for directive. target The system on which the application will ultimately execute. task A logically complete thread of execution.
+The CPU is allocated among the ready tasks.
+Task Control Block A data structure associated with each task used by RTEMS to manage that task.